-Master of Business Administration (MBA) in Entrepreneurial Leadership
+Master of Business Administration (MBA)

 The MBA is a time-honored milestone in the path to business leadership.
 But more and more, businesses are looking for skills that go beyond the traditional.
-They’re looking for entrepreneurial leaders who are driven to pursue growth in a business climate that is diverse, dynamic and demanding.
+They’re looking for leaders who are driven to pursue growth in a business climate that is diverse, dynamic and demanding.
 The new skills include the ability and willingness to take calculated risks and build smart, agile teams that deliver results.
-You can expect to develop these talents as you complete the William Woods University MBA in Entrepreneurial Leadership program.
+You can expect to develop these talents as you complete the William Woods University MBA program.

 Your MBA degree at work